Hampton Court Palace: Later use

 Since the reign of King George II, no monarch has resided at Hampton Court.
 In fact, George III, from the moment of his accession, never set foot in the palace: he associated the state apartments with a humiliating scene when his grandfather, George II, had once struck him following an innocent remark.
 He did however have the Great Vine planted there in 1763 and had the top two storeys of the Great Gatehouse removed in 1773.

 From the 1760s, the palace was used to house grace and favour residents.
 Many of the palace rooms were adapted to be rent-free apartments, with vacant ones allocated by the Lord Chamberlain to applicants to reward past services rendered to the Crown.
 From 1862 to his death in 1867, the scientist and pioneer of electricity Michael Faraday lived here.
+William V was granted the Cumberland Suite of rooms, the Queen's Guard Chamber, and the Queen's Presence Chamber from his exile in 1795 until his return to Europe in 1802.
+In 1896, Princess Sophia Duleep Singh was granted Michael Faraday's old lodgings, by then known as Faraday House, and lived there until her death in 1948.
+Grand Duchess Xenia Alexandrovna of Russia lived in Wilderness House, in the palace gardens, from 1937 to 1960.
 From the 1960s the number of new residents declined, with the last admitted in the 1980s.
 However existing residents could continue to live there.
 In 2005 three remained, with none by 2017.